taskett/taskett/_posts/2019-08-28-time-anxiety.md

 Things like peace of mind, the person I loved, creating from the heart, being in the moment, experiencing wonder.
 Time anxiety brought me all those things, then just as quickly took them all away.

-Now I’ve eaten the entire Earth, and there’s nothing solid for me to stand upon any longer.
-There is nothing left to eat but a speck of stardust, somewhere just outside my reach; close enough to reach for but far enough away that I will never, ever reach it.
+**Now I’ve eaten the entire Earth, and there’s nothing solid for me to stand upon any longer.** There is nothing left to consume but a speck of stardust, somewhere just outside my reach; close enough to reach for but far enough away that I will never, ever reach it.

-But I still stretch out my arm as far as I can.
+#### But I still stretch out my arm as far as I can.
 Maybe, just maybe…

 ---

 PS- I stopped traveling and started seeing a therapist regularly and things are starting to get better.
 I still feel the urge to make, every single day.
 But I’ve managed to act on that urge only about 10% of the time, versus 90% of the time before making these changes.
 I want to stop creating completely until I know I’m creating things from my heart.
 I still feel like I’m losing my identity and my community, but fuck it.